UncleSocks/Buck/README.md

 # Buck: Automated Indicator of Compromise (IOC) Scanner

-An open-source and easy-to-use PowerShell script to automate indicator of compromise (IOC) scanning on Windows machines.
+An open-source and easy-to-use PowerShell script to automate the indicator of compromise (IOC) scanning on Windows machines.
 It checks for the following IOCs: File Paths, File Hashes, IP Addresses, and Domains.
 Users will need to specify a JSON file containing the IOCs (see files within the IOCs directory for reference) and run the script.

 To run the script, specify the JSON file location with the `-IOCFilePath` option, for example:
 ```